MV Tim S. Dool

 MV Tim S. Dool is an Algoma Central-owned seawaymax lake freighter built in 1967, by the Saint John Shipbuilding and Dry Dock Co. in Saint John, New Brunswick.
 She initially entered service as Senneville when she sailed as part of the fleet of Mohawk Navigation Company.
 Senneville was the second lake freighter constructed with a single superstructure at the stern.
 In 1981, the ship was sold to Pioneer Shipping.
 That company sold the vessel to Algoma Central in 1994 who renamed the ship Algoville.
 The bulk carrier got her current name in 2008.
-Tim S. Dool is currently in active service on the Great Lakes of North America.
+Tim S. Dool is currently in active service on the Great Lakes.

 Description

 Tim S. Dool as constructed was 222.5 m long overall and 216.6 m between perpendiculars with a beam of 22.9 m.
 The ship had a gross register tonnage (GRT) of 18,845 and a deadweight tonnage of 29,021.
 In 1996, the ship was widened, with her beam being expanded to 23.7 m.
 Her current GRT is 18,700 and DWT, 28,471.
 The ship was initially powered by a MAN K6Z78/155 6-cylinder diesel engine that drove one controllable pitch propeller, rated at 9900 bhp and a 1000 hp bow thruster.
 In 2007, the ship was re-engined with a MaK 8M43C 8-cylinder diesel engine rated at 10,730 bhp.
 The vessel has a maximum speed of 15.5 kn.
 Tim S. Dool was the second lake freighter constructed to a single-superstructure at the stern design as lake freighters had previously been built with two superstructures, located at the stern and bow.
 Tim S. Dool is of seawaymax dimensions.